twhelan25/tryhackme-white-rose/README.md

 ![settings](https://github.com/user-attachments/assets/2f4a61ca-e72d-4faa-b1d3-1509b0d699aa)

-The import thing to notice here is the password change is fully displayed on the site which suggests that the site is vulnerable to SSTI.
+The import thing to notice here is the password change is fully displayed on the site which suggests that the site is vulnerable to SSTI(Server Side Template Injection).
+SSRI can be used for LFI(Local File Inclusion) and RCE(Remote Code Execution).

 We will update the password again and capture the request in burp suite.